paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────────────┴─────┴───────┘
 ```

-Notice the memory imprint of raw table vs raw table with one column converted as number.
+Notice the memory imprint of raw table vs raw table with one column converted to number is the same.
 ```j
    7!:5 ;: 'week week2 week3'
 2304 2304 2304